mongoes/shushukeji/readme.txt

-today is a shamday
+tommorow is a beautiful day
-it wont be happen again!
+i will di it